You are here

 Use the Cited Reference Search feature in Web of Science (WOS).
 Containing Science Citation Index, Social Sciences Citation Index, and Arts & Humanities Citation Index, Web of Science (WOS) provides citation information for articles from over 6,650 science and engineering journals, 1,950 social sciences journals, and 1,160 arts and humanities journals.
 The Cited Reference Search feature can be used to find citations to a specific article or a number of works by an author.

-- On the Library's homepage, locate the Databases column, then select Web of Science.
+- On the Library's homepage, locate the Top Resources column, then select Web of Science.

 - Even when the complete citation is known, begin a search by entering only the cited author's last name and initials and cited work on this screen.